 That night my dreams were invaded by the baying of my dogs.
 I dreamed of the forest, the stream and sky.
 I dreamed everywhere I ran the earth was my own.
 The next morning I began my studies.
 I worked hard.
 The days bled into seasons.
 I was happy there.
 My dogs ran free and I was experiencing new sensations, the most consuming being the power I felt when I threw at the wheel.

 The seasons bled into years.
 My grandfather spent a lot of time in space.
 He would sit for hours in the garden and stare until something in his line of vision would disintegrate, break into a thousand tiny flashes and just disappear.
 I watched his progress from a small opening in the potters shed.
 A rock, a bush, and then, to my great horror, his favorite dog.
-After that he stayed in the garden all of the time--even at night.
+After that he stayed in the garden all of the time--

 I loved my grandfather, but I loved my life more.
 I spent a lot of time in the hills with Mirza, searching the caves for new deposits of clay.
 Soon I would be a man, I would have my own kiln, be my own master.
 My grandfather remained in the garden, an almost discarnate fixture.
 I continued my work.